SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 Format of array:

-$languages['language_code']['key'] = 'value'
+$languages['language_code']['key'] = 'value';

 Possible array key names: